Below I’ve listed some ‘standard disclaimers’ that should be applied to some of the studies I mention.

 Occasionally I mention these in passing, when they are relevant, more often I don’t.

 Most of these disclaimers would be introduced to first year psychology students early on in the course.

 I don’t like to repeat them every time as it gets repetitive, so here they are in one place.

 - Correlation does not equal causation.
 If a study has a correlational design, you can’t conclude that one thing causes the other.
 If you see the word survey then it’s probably a correlational study.

 - One swallow does not a summer make.
 One study can’t prove a theory true or, for that matter, prove a theory wrong.

 - People are different (I).
 Psychologists are generally interested in how everybody’s minds work, on average.
 Individuals can be as unique and different as two snowflakes.

 - People are different (II).
 Lots of studies are done on young, white, middle-class college students.
-Lots of real-live people are not white, middle-class college students or even all that young.
+Many people are not white, middle-class college students, or even all that young.
 Does that mean the results of the studies should be binned?
 Not necessarily, but it is something to bear in mind.

 - It’s the effect size, stupid.
 Just because a study finds a statistical difference, it doesn’t mean that it makes a real-world difference.
 Statisticians use something called an ‘effect size’ to quantify this.
 I almost never mention these.